alkarpa/bike_app/README.md

 ```
 > The backend requires the `BIKE_APP_PW` environment variable to be the database user's password.

-Run the following command in the frontend folder to start the frontend
+If you skipped the `buildandcopy` script, run the following command in the frontend folder to start the frontend

 ```
 npm start